rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240325_New York Times Podcasts.md

 *  There have been several bombings that American officials have ascribed to parts of the Ukrainian
 *  government.
 *  Perhaps most famously, there was the bombing that killed Daria Dugina, the daughter of
-*  a leading Russian ultranationalist, back in the summer of 2022.
+*  a leading Russian ultranationalist back in the summer of 2022.
 *  That was a bombing that happened just outside Moscow.
 *  And of course, there have been various drone strikes by Ukraine against things like Russian
 *  energy infrastructure, even just in the last few weeks.